About the IFC

 Who and What is the IFC?

 The Interreligious Food Consortium is a small not-for-profit initially formed in 1982 by six small University Hill churches to address food insecurity of members of their congregations.
 It grew to a consortium of over 70 pantries at its height in the early 2000’s.
-Currently we serve approximately 30-40 very small and under-resourced pantries and senior housing, as well as crisis response providers such as case managers, social workers and educators.
+Currently we serve approximately 20-30 very small and under-resourced pantries and senior housing, as well as crisis response providers such as case managers, social workers and educators.
 Although smaller in numbers now due to church closings, consolidations, or pantries lack of volunteers, the IFC continues to make a difference to those we serve.
 In addition, we are a referral service assisting individuals in locating the nearest food pantry that serves their neighborhood.
+We also partner with Interfaith Works in addressing the unique needs of the refugee, immigrant and New American populations.

 Donations at the IFC arrive